tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/australia.rst

    .. image:: australia/australia-keypay-api.png
       :align: center
-      :alt: Odoo Accounting settings includes a section for the Australian Loclization
+      :alt: CoquiAPPs Accounting settings includes a section for the Australian Loclization

 #.
 More fields become visible after clicking on *Enable KeyPay Integration*.

    .. image:: australia/australia-keypay-integration.png
       :align: center
-      :alt: Enabling KeyPay Integration in Odoo Accounting displays new fields in the settings
+      :alt: Enabling KeyPay Integration in CoquiAPPs Accounting displays new fields in the settings

 #.
 You can find the API Key in the *My Account* section of the KeyPay platform.